OmDet: Large-scale vision-language multi-dataset pre-training with multimodal detection network

 \subsection{Object Detection}

 Objection detection, one of the predominant tasks in computer vision, aims to detect bounding boxes and classes of object instances.
 It has significantly evolved through the contributions of massive research in recent years.
-R-CNNawe\cite{girshick2014rich} formulates the two-stage detectors paradigm, which is composed of a region proposal detector and a region-wise classifier.
-Consequent R-CNN series such as Fast R-CNN\cite{girshick2015fast} and Faster R-CNN\cite{ren2015faster} make enhancements on the network pipeline to improve performance.
-While one-stage detectors like SSD\cite{liu2016ssd}, YOLO\cite{redmon2016you}, and RetinaNet\cite{lin2017focal} are also in a competitive position by skipping the region proposal stage to simplify and speed up the framework.
-Recently, DETR\cite{carion2020end} has proposed a transformer-based end-to-end object detection framework by framing the object detection task to a set of predictions.
-Follow-up DETR variants have proposed this framework in different directions.
-However, objection detection is often formulated as a closed-set problem with fixed and predefined classes and is diverse from the real-world setting.
-To conquer the closed-set limitation, more realistic scenarios such as Multi-Dataset Object Detection (MDOD) and Open-Vocabulary Object Detection (OVOD) have attracted lots of attention.
+There are two major categories of detectors: two-stage and one-stage methods.
+Two-stage methods consist of a region proposal network (RPN) and a region-wise classifier.
+Classic models include R-CNN~\citep{girshick2014rich}, Fast R-CNN~\citep{girshick2015fast} and Faster R-CNN~\citep{ren2015faster}.
+One-stage methods eliminate the RPN stage and directly make final object predictions on the visual feature maps.
+Well-known systems include SSD~\citep{liu2016ssd}, Yolo~\citep{redmon2016you} and RetinaNet~\citep{lin2017focal}.
+Recently, end-to-end detectors such as DETR~\citep{carion2020end} have proposed to formulate the object detection task as a set prediction task.
+However, objection detection is often formulated as a closed-set problem with fixed and predefined classes and cannot handle object detection in the wild.
+To overcome the closed-set limitation, more realistic scenarios such as Multi-Dataset Object Detection (MDOD) and Open-Vocabulary Object Detection (OVOD) have attracted lots of attention.